banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 • Save the file (CTRL+O and Enter) and exit (Ctrl+X).

-This simple line in the crontab will allow us to execute a command every minute, which will write the date in a file.
+This simple line in the crontab will execute a command every minute, which is to write the date in a file.
 After a few minutes, the file will contain the dates of execution of the command.

-You are probably wondering what the five stars mean.
+You are probably wondering what the five stars you entered into crontab mean.

 The syntax of an entry in the crontab is as follows: